-Everything you need to know about kitten season, including what to do if you find a litter of abandoned kittens.
+Everything you need to know about kitten season.

 What is Kitten Season?

-Kitten Season is a term used to describe the period of which cats predominantly breed and give birth.
-Although cats can breed nearly all year long, Kitten Season tends to run from April to late Autumn.
+Kitten Season is a term used to describe the period in which cats predominantly breed and give birth.
+Although cats can breed nearly all year long, Kitten Season tends to run from April to late autumn.
 During the summer months, Battersea tends to see a higher number of pregnant cats and kittens coming through the doors, all needing new homes.

-Because of this, new owners may consider timing their visits for around this period if they are keen to offer a kitten a home.
+Because of this, new owners may consider timing their visit to Battersea for around this period if they are keen to offer a kitten a home.

 Meet the cats, find out about rehoming and start your search for your perfect feline friend.